Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 - Data will be pulled from the local GAE Datastore.

 ## Deploy on Google App Engine
+- Create a project in google cloud.
+You will need the project ID, it must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.
+-- Make sure your Google account is setup locally
+    `gcloud auth list`
+-- Use gcloud to point to the newly created project.
+Set current project:
+    `gcloud config set project <project-id>`
+-- Make sure gcloud points to your project
+    --- List all projects in your account:
+    `gcloud projects list`
+    --- You can check current project with:
+    `gcloud config get-value project`

 - Build for prod
     `ng build --configuration production` [aot](https://angular.io/guide/aot-compiler) compilation + browser cache busting, etc...

-- Make sure your Google account is setup locally `gcloud auth list`
-- Make sure gcloud points to your project
-    - List all projects in your account:
-    `gcloud projects list`
-    - You can check current project with:
-    `gcloud config get-value project`
-    - Set current project:
+    -
-    `gcloud config set project <project-id>`
-    - Use project ID, it must exists in your console (https://console.cloud.google.com), if it does not exists, create it beforehand.
 - To deploy the app
     `gcloud app deploy`

+- To deploy your service configuration file (Open API):
+    `gcloud endpoints services deploy api-def.yaml`

 ## Environments